-Dramamine, a brand name version of the drug Dimenhydrinate, is an antihistamine medication used to treat nausea, vomiting and dizziness caused by motion sickness.
+Dramamine, a brand-name version of the drug Dimenhydrinate, is an antihistamine medication used to treat nausea, vomiting, and dizziness caused by motion sickness.
 It is used in both humans and small animals such as dogs.

 What Causes Motion Sickness in Dogs?

-So, we know that car rides and really any sort of travel can cause motion sickness in our dogs.
+So, we know that car rides and any travel can cause motion sickness in our dogs.
 But what is actually happening?
 Motion sickness is closely tied to your dog’s vestibular system.
 The vestibular system involves the inner ear and is responsible for sending sensory information to the brain as it relates to motion and balance.
 When this system is thrown off, say by a turn in the road while traveling in a car, therein enters motion sickness.
-Other sudden changes in balance or motion can also cause motion sickness, but more often than not, especially with dogs, will occur when traveling in a car.
+Other sudden changes in balance or motion can also cause motion sickness, but more often than not, especially with dogs, they will occur when traveling in a car.

 Common Signs of Motion Sickness in Dogs: